 In the current study the zero-order correlations for the I-anxiety subscale does not correlate with the OSIQ-S, SBSD, and MapNav (see Table 6).
 In the multiple regressions the I-anxiety subscale is a strong and significant predictor of all these variables but in the negative direction.
 While this may, at first, appear problematic, it is actually in line with previous research.
-Indeed, considerable cognitive and neuroscience research (e.g., Farah, Hammond, Levine, & Calvanio, 1988; Kosslyn, 1994; Kosslyn & Koenig, 1992; Levine, Warach, & Farah, 1985) suggests that mental imagery is not a unitary construct, and instead argues that there are two distinct object and spatial imagery subsystems that encode and process visual information in different ways.
-For instance, the OSIQ spatial scale has been found to be significantly correlated with the Paper Folding Test and with the Vandenberg-Kuse Mental Rotation Test, but not the Degraded Pictures Test.
-Further, the OSIQ object scale was significantly correlated with the Degraded Pictures Test.
-Perhaps most important, the spatial and object sub-scales of the OSIQ have been found to be either uncorrelated (Blajenkova et al., 2006 Study, 2a) or negatively correlated with one another (Blajenkova et al., 2006, Study 2b).
+Indeed, considerable cognitive and neuroscience research (e.g., Farah, Hammond, Levine, & Calvanio, 1988; Levine, Warach, & Farah, 1985) suggests that mental imagery is not a unitary construct, and instead argues that there are two distinct object and spatial imagery subsystems that encode and process visual information in different ways.
+For instance, the OSIQ spatial scale has been found to be significantly correlated with the Paper Folding Test and with the Vandenberg-Kuse Mental Rotation Test.
+Further, the OSIQ object scale was significantly correlated with the Degraded Pictures Test and was not significantly correlated with either the Paper Folding Test or the Vandenberg-Kuse Mental Rotation Test.
+Perhaps most important, the spatial and object sub-scales of the OSIQ have been found to be either uncorrelated (Blajenkova et al., 2006, Study, 2a) or negatively correlated with one another (Blajenkova et al., 2006, Study 2b).